 Although visitors can pay the entry fee to visit just Anne Hathaway’s Cottage, it is much better value to buy a combined entry ticket that gives you admission to three of the properties that are operated by the Shakespeare Birthplace Trust.
 These also includes entry to Shakespeare’s Birthplace and Shakespeare’s New Place.

-Due to the historical nature of the building, Anne Hathaway’s Cottage is not fully accessible.
+Due to the historical nature of the building, Anne Hathaway’s Cottage is not fully accessible for visitors with disabilities.

 The cottage includes Anne Hathaway’s Cottage Cafe, where you can enjoy a cream tea in a delightful garden setting.
 There is also a seasonal cafe, the Pea Shed, on the grounds and a small gift shop near the main entrance.